kapis20/IoT-Pitch-In/README.md

 TheThingsNetwork ttn(loraSerial, debugSerial, freqPlan);
 ttn.join(appEui, appKey); // in Setup, the rest above
 ```
-In this [tutorial](https://www.thethingsnetwork.org/docs/devices/node/quick-start/) the way of registering the end node to The Things Network (although, it's not supported anymore).
+**NOTE**: In this [tutorial](https://www.thethingsnetwork.org/docs/devices/node/quick-start/) the way of registering the end node to The Things Network (although, it's not supported anymore).
 The method is the same for The things Stack

 ### Sending data